acquia/blt/readme/features-workflow.md

       return $storage[$module]->read($id);
     }

+### Updating core and contributed modules

-Finally, you have to be careful when updating core and contributed modules.
-If those updates make changes to a module’s configuration schema, you must make sure to also update your exported features definitions.
+Caution must be taken when updating core and contributed modules.
+If those updates make changes to a module’s configuration or schema, you must make sure to also update your exported features definitions.
 Otherwise, the next time you run features-import it will import a stale configuration schema and cause unexpected behavior.

+The best way to handle this is to always follow these steps when updating contributed and core modules:

+1. Start from a clean local setup or refresh.
+If you are using Features, ensure that there are no overridden features.
+The `cm.features.no-overrides` flag in [project.yml](https://github.com/acquia/blt/blob/8.x/template/blt/project.yml#L62) can assist with this by halting builds with overridden features.
+2. Use `composer update` to download the new module version(s).
+3. Run `drush updb` to apply any pending updates locally.
+4. If any updates were applied, check if they modified any stored configuration.
+If using Features, simply check for overridden features.
+If using core CM, re-export all configuration and check for any changes on disk.
+5. Re-export and commit any changes you found in the previous step, along with the updated `composer.json` and `composer.lock`.

 We need to find a better way of preventing this than manually monitoring module updates.
-Find more information in [this discussion](https://www.drupal.org/node/2745685).
+Find more information in [these](https://www.drupal.org/node/2745685) [issues](https://github.com/acquia/blt/issues/842).

 ### Overriding configuration